House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-While distilled water and water prepared through reverse osmosis are both forms of purified water, they’re still not the same thing.
-Reverse osmosis systems treat the water by passing it through several stages of filters and RO membranes that strip the water of all impurities.
-The final stage is often a mineral filter that will replace the essential minerals that were stripped during the purification process.
-The result is pure, yet delicious and healthy water that’s great for drinking.
+Although distilled water and water prepared through reverse osmosis are both forms of purified water, they’re still not the same.
+Reverse osmosis systems treat the water by passing it through several stages of filters and RO membranes that strip it of all impurities.
+The final stage is often a mineral filter that will replace the essential minerals stripped during purification.
+The result is pure yet delicious and healthy water that’s great for drinking.

 Distilled water is purified down to just one part per million of dissolved solids.
 To do this, water is boiled, leaving the contaminants behind.
 The steam is collected and cooled, being filtered one last time in the process.
 In the end, pure, distilled water is left behind with no remaining impurities, including essential minerals.
 Both of these systems have their own benefits and drawbacks.
 Reverse osmosis water is healthier to drink overall, but when it comes to reverse osmosis vs distillation, which system you choose ultimately comes down to personal preference.